+Input Lines Output Lines Control Line CONTROL LAB Error Line

-Because the LAB function must be programmed in row 1, column 1, the Control line is directly connected to the Power line.
-Therefore, the Control line is always energized.
+Control Line Because the LAB function must be programmed in row 1, column 1, the Control line is directly connected to the Power line.
+Therefore, th Control line is always energized.
 When a JSR function calls the subroutine marked by the LAB, logic starts scanning that subroutine.

-Error Line

-The only output for the LAB function is the error output.
+OUTPUT LINES Error Line The only output for the LAB function is the error output.
 This is energized if the LAB is encountered by the processor when a JSR has not been executed (i.e. the subroutine stack is empty).
 In all other cases this output is OFF.

-The LAB function block occupies one node in a network.
+FUNCTION BLOCK Function Block The LAB function block occupies one node in a network.
+It contains the LAB symbol and a constant between 1 and 255 inclusive.
+You can unction BlockThe LAB function block occupies one node in a network.
 It contains the LAB symbol and a constant between 1 and 255, inclusive.
 You can program up to 255 different subroutines.
 Each LAB must have a different number.
 The LAB number should correspond to the JSR number that specifies which subroutine is being jumped to.